Artificial Neural Networks generated by Low Discrepancy Sequences: Numerical Results

 \subsection{Training Sparse from Scratch}

-For the rather simple examples of recognizing digits or fashion items in tiny images (see Fig.~\ref{Fig:ANNsparsefromscratch}), training a sparse-from-scratch artificial neural network and comparing it to its corresponding fully connected network reveals that only a tiny fraction of paths as compared to the number of connections within the fully connected layers is required to come very close to the test accuracy of the fully connected variant.
+For the simple examples of recognizing digits in tiny images (see Fig.~\ref{Fig:sparseANN-by-paths-speedup}), training a sparse-from-scratch artificial neural network reveals that only a tiny fraction of paths as compared to the number of connections within the fully connected network is required to come very close to the test accuracy of the fully connected variant.

-Comparing paths generated by pseudo-random numbers to paths generated by a low discrepancy sequence does not show any relevant discrepancy.
-However, as stated in Sec.~\ref{Sec:QRN}, using the Sobol' low discrepancy sequence allows for routing without bank conflicts.
-This guarantee is a big advantage over pseudo-random number generated access patterns when considering a hardware implementation \cite{dey2017interleaver,SparseNNHardware}.
+Comparing paths generated by pseudo-random numbers to paths generated by a low discrepancy sequence does not show a big difference in accuracy compared to random walks.
+However, as stated in Sect.~\ref{Sec:QRN}, using the Sobol' low discrepancy sequence allows for routing without bank conflicts and avoids duplicate weights.
+This guarantee is also a big advantage over pseudo-random number generated access patterns when considering a hardware implementation \cite{dey2017interleaver,SparseNNHardware}.